Doxorubicin Hydrochloride Liposome

 Use in Cancer

-- AIDS-related Kaposi sarcoma that has gotten worse after treatment with other chemotherapy, or in patients who are not able to use other drugs.
+- AIDS-related Kaposi sarcoma that has gotten worse after treatment with other systemic chemotherapy, or in patients who are not able to use other drugs.

 Doxorubicin hydrochloride liposome is also being studied in the treatment of other types of cancer.